labyrinthinesecurity/kinglet/README.md

 For example, if container 54 is hosted on node 4, then container[53].location[3] will be True.
 All other locations under container[53] will be False.

 So for each node it is easy to set a lower bound to its capacity: for a given node n, we write as many Implies statements as there as possible combinations of container locations set to n.

+## Propositional logic theory for unifying size and affinity

 Imagine that we have 7 containers to place on just one node.
 Addressing 7 containers takes only a 3-bits register R0, R1, and R2.